About Ahead Sheep™

 If you have any questions about this "Disclaimers and Limitations of Liability" policy, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 Dispute Resolution